janejuenyang/persist/README.md

 2. How to [respond](respond.md) after wrongful termination

-3. Support responses for [recovery](recover.md), mentally and financially
+3. Support resources for [recovery](recover.md), mentally and financially

 4. Ways to [report](report.md) wrongdoing